astral-fate/Introduction-to-Relational-Databases-RDBMS-IBM-Skills-Network/README.md

 ### Which of the following allows you to create a MySQL database?
 Select two.

-- [x ] Use an API call.
+- [x] Use an API call.

-- [ x] Use the CREATE DATABASE command from a command line interface.
+- [x] Use the CREATE DATABASE command from a command line interface.

 - [ ] Use the MySQL GUI tool. (what else)